2019 King George VI Chase tips – Tizzard’s star the one to beat in Christmas showpiece

 While most of the British public will spend Boxing Day nursing hangovers, lounging on the sofa and picking at yesterday’s turkey, a capacity crowd will flock to Kempton Park to take in another stunning renewal of the King George VI Chase.
 This historic three-mile steeplechase has been won by many of National Hunt racing’s greatest names, with the likes of Arkle, Desert Orchid, One Man and Kauto Star shining brightly on the famous trophy.

-The 2019 edition of the King George promises to be one of the most exciting in recent memory, with the current top five in the betting boasting almost 20 Grade One victories between them.
-I’ve taken a long, hard look through the ante-post betting, focussing on the most likely runners and come up with who I feel might just be the best ante-post bet.
+The 2019 edition of the King George may feature just seven runners, but it still promises to be one of the most exciting in recent memory!
+I’ve taken a closer look at each of the confirmed entrants and come up with my best bet!

 2019 King George VI Preview